-Further guidance on best interests is provided in chapter 5 of the Code of Practice.
+Further guidance on supporting people is provided in chapter 3 and on best interests is provided in chapter 5 of the Code of Practice.

-5. Risk of abuse
+4. Risk of abuse

 You should, when advising clients of the benefits of LPAs, also inform them of the risks of abuse, particularly the risk that the attorney(s) could misuse the power.